post featured image

 6. Then, reverse your direction taking steps back.
 Step wide each time, keeping constant tension on the band.

 7. Think of stepping as wide as your yoga mat.
-Repeat this front/back movement for 40 seconds.
+Repeat this front/back movement for the timed interval.

 Pin this 10-Minute Glute Activation Workout